 Don’t yet know what you would like to do?
 If you don’t do anything else, do The Spartan Test which is a very clever psychometric quiz which builds a profile of you based on your responses to a series of pictures and then creates your very own Subjects Cloud and Career Cloud based on your profile.
 From those clouds you can find out all about every career or course with one click.
 It takes only 6 minutes from start to finish and it’s brilliant!
 Although you can just dip in and do the Spartan Test, do REGISTER.
 It will save your results and organise it in your own Research Zone.

-This is a Careers Helpline for Young People over 13 which is part of the National Careers Service.
+Careers helpline for teenagers is part of the National Careers Service.
 You can email, text or phone them or even ask them to phone you back and it is completely free.

 The UCAS app contains important information about higher education and the UCAS application process.
 Regularly-reviewed so it remains up-to-date and relevant, it’s full of information and advice on what UCAS offers.

 UCAS confirmation, clearing and adjustment gives you all the information you need to get prepared for A level results day.

 UCAS confirmation and clearing toolkit helps people without a university or college place find a suitable course.
 The UCAS toolkit is designed to get you thinking about clearing, so that – whether you anticipate using it or not – you understand the steps you’d take to find a place.